Detecting Dark Compact Objects in Gaia DR4: A Data Analysis Pipeline for Transient Astrometric Lensing Searches: Other compact lens populations

 \section{Other compact lens populations}

-The analysis pipeline presented in the main text is also suitable for carrying out a blip search on compact lens populations other than BHs.
-In particular, dark, compact, astrophysical objects such as neutron stars and brown dwarfs are of great interest.
-Here, we provide preliminary estimates of the discovery potential of astrometric lensing events by neutron stars and brown dwarfs in \textit{Gaia} DR4 based on our simulations in section~\ref{sec:results}.
+The analysis pipeline we present in the main text is also suitable for carrying out a blip search on compact lens populations other than BHs.
+Here, we provide preliminary estimates of the blip discovery potential of neutron stars, white dwarfs, brown dwarfs, and faint main sequence stars in \textit{Gaia} DR4.